Skip to main content

 Careers education is an essential part of preparing young people for the world of work.
 The Mayor wants every young Londoner to have access to high-quality careers education to help them make informed decisions about their future.

-London Careers brings together a range of career programmes which connect London employers with secondary schools, SEND schools, PRUS and AP institutions and further education institutions across the capital.
+London Careers brings together a range of career programmes which connect London employers with secondary schools, Special Educational Needs and Disabilities (SEND) schools, Alternative Provision (AP) and Further Education (FE) institutions across the capital.

 To get involved, see the resources below.